scalastyle/scalastyle.github.com/rules-dev.markdown

 ### Example configuration
 <pre>TBD</pre>
+### org.scalastyle.scalariform.ProcedureDeclarationChecker - Checks that block imports are not used.

+ * id - procedure.declaration
+ * description - Checks that block imports are not used.
+ * class - org.scalastyle.scalariform.ProcedureDeclarationChecker
+ * default level - WarningLevel

+#### Justification
+A procedure style declaration can cause confusion - the developer may have simply forgotten to add a '=', and now their method returns Unit rather than the inferred type:

+    def foo() { println("hello"); 5 }
+    def foo() = { println("hello"); 5 }

+  This checker raises a warning with the first line.
+To fix it, use an explicit return type, or add a '=' before the body.

+#### Parameters
+No parameters

+### Example configuration
+<pre>&lt;check enabled=&quot;true&quot; class=&quot;org.scalastyle.scalariform.ProcedureDeclarationChecker&quot; level=&quot;warning&quot;/&gt;</pre>
 ### org.scalastyle.scalariform.PublicMethodsHaveTypeChecker - Check that a method has an explicit return type, it is not inferred

  * id - public.methods.have.type